raghavway/awesome/README.md

 # awesome
 An App that can scan the shop logo and pay.
-This Application's Testing is sponsored by Browserstack.com
+This Application's Testing is sponsored by Browserstack.com .
+We will use manual testing to get the application working.